 - Family, friends, and the artist’s staff completed the work in Jimenez’s honor.

 - Blucifer was delivered and unveiled to DIA in 2008 in its prominent welcoming position.
 That’s 15 years later.

 - The sculpture has been nicknamed “Blucifer,” “DIAblo,” “Satan’s Steed,” “Denver Doom Horse,” “The Untamed Mustang of the Apocalypse” and “The Blue Stallion of Death.”

 - Its true artist-given name is “El Mesteño,” or “The Mustang,” or “The Untamed,”

 He is hard to ignore and equally hard not to talk about.
 After the facts, there is a whole lot of fiction that spread through Denver more effectively than the ephemeral snow.
-If you’re of the impressionable type, or just love a good conspiracy, now’s the time to tune in.
+If you’re of the impressionable type, tend to seek out a good ghost tour, or just love a good conspiracy, now’s the time to tune in.

 We’ll start with the eyes.

 It has been said that the eyes represent an homage to Luis Jimenez’s father’s neon-sign shop.
 The rumor is his father did not speak to Jimenez for years after he decided to pursue art instead of architecture.
 Why he chose red over neon pink or green, or any other color, is unclear.

 It has also been mentioned that the eyes were originally supposed to be lasers shooting out into the sky.
 The airport authorities decided against this before it was unveiled.
 Because of Jimenez’s untimely death (is there ever a good time for death?), it is hard to know for sure if the eyes signified anything at all.